 Richard Munn (Independent Director) was appointed to the Board on May 9, 2017.
+He resigned from the Board and all committees thereof, effective April 9, 2021.
 Mr. Munn is one of the top players in the royalty and mineral arena as demonstrated over the last 15 years with 39 years of industry experience.
 Of note, he managed the royalty acquisition teams at Noble Royalties and other companies, closing on the acquisition of approximately \$450 million worth of Royalty and Mineral Interests involving over 50 separate transactions.
 Mr. Munn has a solid reputation and extensive relationships with private and public U.S.-based energy producers and mineral holders.
 He has also managed his own exploration and production companies.
-From 2005 to 2007, Mr. Munn chaired the IPAA Business Development Committee and from 2007 to 2009, he chaired the IPAA Business Development/Membership Committee.
+From 2005 to 2007, Mr. Munn chaired the IPAA Business Development Committee and from 2007 to 2009, he chaired the IPAA Business Development/ Membership Committee.
 From 2005 to 2007, Mr. Munn chaired the Society of Petroleum Engineers Business Development Committee.
-In addition, to his network of oil and gas industry relationships, Mr. Munn is a licensed registered professional geologist in Wyoming with a B.A. in Geology from the University of Colorado
+In addition, to his network of oil and gas industry relationships, Mr. Munn is a licensed registered professional geologist in Wyoming with a B.A. in Geology from the University

 William Green (Independent Director) was elected to by shareholders to the Board on July 14, 2017.
+He resigned from the Board and all committees thereof, effective April 9, 2021.
 Mr. Green recently retired as VP of Downstream Marketing for Devon Energy Corp.
 Mr. Green has more than 30 years of experience in natural gas marketing with Devon and Mitchell Energy Corporation, both major "Shale" players.
 He has served as the Chairman of Natural Gas Supply Association, and recently served a three-year term on the Oklahoma University Energy Institute Advisory Board.